 Academic suspension may not exceed one year.
 This action is intended to remedy the academic deficiency which initiated the suspension and may include, but is not limited to, completion of coursework outside of the School of Pharmacy or other remedial coursework.
 Students placed on suspension are not permitted to participate in any School of Pharmacy activities.
 A successful conclusion of the required action(s) will end the suspension status.
-Upon expiration of the period of suspension, the student shall meet with the Associate Dean for Admissions and Student Affairs to determine if terms of suspension have been met.
+Upon expiration of the period of suspension, the student shall meet with the Student Affairs AD to determine if terms of suspension have been met.